nxadm/syntastic-perl6/README.md

 ```

 ## Make this plugin better
-- Send a PR to make the code (vimscript) the code where needed.
+- Send a PR to make the code (vimscript) better where needed.
 - Send a PR to add tests for error cases not yet tested (see the t directory)
 or -more importantely- catched.
 - Post an issue if you find a bug or find errors not catched.
 In that case